alinex/bash-lib/README.md

 Select the one you need and copy it to your application.

+> You should always only include one library.
+If you need multiple functions, include a bigger one.

 ## Internal processing

 The internal `bin/build` command will make the distribution files by: